ShuhaoLii/shuhaolii.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. candidate at the [**School of Computer Science, Fudan University**](https://cs.fudan.edu.cn/24248/list.htm) (2023–present), under the supervision of [**Prof. Wei-Dong Yang**](https://datascience.fudan.edu.cn/5a/cc/c13398a154316/page.htm), and I am expected to graduate in 2027.
+I am currently a Ph.D. candidate at the [**School of Computer Science, Fudan University**](https://cs.fudan.edu.cn/24248/list.htm) (2023–present), under the supervision of [**Prof. Weidong Yang**](https://datascience.fudan.edu.cn/5a/cc/c13398a154316/page.htm), and I am expected to graduate in 2027.
 Prior to this, I received my M.S. degree from Guangzhou University in June 2023, advised by [**Prof. Xiaofang Zhou**](https://sites.google.com/view/xiaofang-zhou/home).

 # 🔍 Research Interests